Skip to content

 Postman > Troubleshooting common issues

-To fix Postman errors with Tallyfyโ€™s API, check the X-Tallyfy-Client header first, verify your authentication grant type is password not client_credentials, and ensure tokens havenโ€™t expired.
-These three issues causeโ€ฆ
+Fixing Postman errors with Tallyfyโ€™s API requires checking the X-Tallyfy-Client header first then verifying the authentication grant type is password (not client_credentials) and ensuring tokens havenโ€™t expired since these three issues cause most API failures.

 Postman > Advanced patterns and testing